curl/everything-curl/curl-users.md

-The curl license says users need to repeat it somewhere, like in the documentation, but that's not easy for us to find in many cases and it's also not easy for us to do anything about should they decide not to follow the very small license requirement.
+The curl license says users need to repeat it somewhere, like in the documentation, but that's not easy for us to find in many cases and it's also not easy for us to do anything about should they decide not to follow the small license requirement.

 ### Command-line tool users